-While many companies produce and send newsletters, it’s not always easy to come up with content ideas for them.
-To help you create can’t-wait-to-read newsletters, we’ve compiled a list of 30 ideas for your newsletter that you can use to inspire fresh and fun content.
+While many companies produce and send email newsletters, it’s not always easy to come up with content ideas for them.
+To help you create can’t-wait-to-read newsletters, we’ve compiled a list of 30 ways to inspire new content for your newsletter.

 Content that’s helpful to the subscriber

-For starters, your newsletter should contain content that’s valuable to subscribers.
+For starters, you’ll want a newsletter template with a great design and one that you can populate with content easily.
+The newsletter should contain great content that’s valuable to subscribers.
 Following that line of thinking, here are a few ideas:

 1. How-to articles

 Create content that’s relevant to your target audience that helps them accomplish something with step-by-step instructions.
 For example, a furniture store can offer an article about how to remove pet stains from furniture, while a travel agency could provide steps to book the perfect honeymoon.

 Think about what kind of instructional content you can provide the contacts on your email list.
 Put the article on your blog and then send readers a link to your article with a few lines that explain why they should read it.
 Here’s a great example of a how-to article highlighted in a newsletter: